anticomputer/emacs-codeql/README.md

 EMACSDATA=/Applications/MacPorts/EmacsMac.app/Contents/Resources/etc EMACSLOADPATH=/Applications/MacPorts/EmacsMac.app/Contents/Resources/lisp cask install
 EMACSDATA=/Applications/MacPorts/EmacsMac.app/Contents/Resources/etc EMACSLOADPATH=/Applications/MacPorts/EmacsMac.app/Contents/Resources/lisp script/compile ql
 ```

+On m1 Macs, you may be able to use the x64 tree-sitter 0.19.5 binary to compile the artifact, but I have not verified this.
+If this is not the case, you'll have to compile tree-sitter 0.19.5 yourself.

 After building the QL artifact(s) for the architectures and platforms you need to support, you'll want to grab `bin/ql.*` and move those into `~/.emacs.d/elpa/tree-sitter-langs-*/bin/` and restart emacs.